pinocchio-mad-scrience/upboard-linux-ia/README.md

 ### Features:
 - Basic Yocto interface
-- Amazon Alexa Voice Service
+- Amazon Alexa Voice Service with KITT.ai Third-Party Wake Word Detector and Key Word Detector (KWD)
 - Boot from USB/Install on EMMC
 - Power on using a power bank 5V/2.4 A
 - USB WIFI/Audio Mic-Out